data-forge/data-forge-ts/docs/guide.md

 Or just import classes and functions in TypeScript:

     import { readFile, Series, DataFrame } from 'data-forge';

+To use the file system functions also import the fs module in JavaScript:

+    require('data-forge-fs');

+Or in TypeScript:

+    import 'data-forge-fs';

+The file system module auguments the core Data-Forge API and adds readFile and writeFile function to support access to data files under Node.js.

 ## Browser installation and setup